dhbalaji/docusauras-dhbalaji-blog/my-reads/2022/book7.md

 ## Who should read the book

-Books on accessibility relates to design or coding.
-This book relates to 80% of design and 20% coding.
+Books on accessibility relate to design or coding.
+This book relates to 80% of design and 20% of coding.
 If you are beginning with accessibility, then this book is the right fit.

 ## About the author

-Author is well exposed to accessibility and web.
-Sarah Horton is definitely an expert from whom we want to learn and understand accessibility design.
+The author is well exposed to accessibility and the web.
+Sarah Horton is an expert from whom we want to learn and understand accessibility design.

 > [Sarah Horton Website](https://sarahhortondesign.com/)